philou/philou.github.com/_posts/2018-05-24-avoid-mocks-and-test-your-core-domain-faster-with-hexagonal-architecture.markdown

 ## Hexagonal architecture to the rescue

 [Alistair Cockburn](http://alistair.cockburn.us/Hexagonal+architecture) coined the term.
 The idea is pretty simple :  isolate a piece of code from all dependencies.
-This is particularly useful for the core functional areas.
+This is particularly useful for the core bounded contexts.
 With this in place, it becomes straightforward (and fast) to test the core domain logic.

 To main techniques to isolate a piece of code from any dependency are :